Shots Fired (TV series): Reception

-On Rotten Tomatoes, Shots Fired holds a "Certified Fresh" approval rating of 84% based on 43 reviews.
+On Rotten Tomatoes, Shots Fired holds an approval rating of 84% based on 43 reviews.
 The site's critical consensus states, "Shots Fired tackles tough topics commendably -- and remains consistently compelling despite an occasionally meandering plot.
-Metacritic gives the miniseries a score of 66 out of 100 based on 27 critics, indicating "generally favorable reviews".
+Metacritic gives the miniseries a score of 66 out of 100 based on 27 critics.

-James Poniewozik of The New York Times called the show "curious at first glance" but "complex."
+James Poniewozik of The New York Times called the show "curious at first glance" but "complex".
 He praised the acting, especially that of Sanaa Lathan, the program's multilayered storylines, and compared it to the ABC's American Crime and HBO's The Wire.
-However, Poniewozik also criticized the show's handling of the political sideplots, and said "a lot of the exposition is ham-handed."
+However, Poniewozik also criticized the show's handling of the political sideplots, and said "a lot of the exposition is ham-handed".

 Writing for The Hollywood Reporter, Daniel Fienberg also praised Lathan's acting, but said the show offered "clunky mystery plotting".
-He went on to say "sometimes Shots Fired articulates its points smartly and with pragmatism, but other times you're stuck with characters saying things like "Liberals can be racist, too," as if that weren't already being illustrated everywhere.
+He went on to say "sometimes Shots Fired articulates its points smartly and with pragmatism, but other times you're stuck with characters saying things like "Liberals can be racist, too", as if that weren't already being illustrated everywhere.
 Perhaps there isn't as much hand-holding as in ABC's American Crime, but it's also significantly less ideologically ambitious than John Ridley's drama, which should come with footnotes."
-He also mocked the show's methods of stretching the plot across 10 episodes, However, he did conclude that "there is much to admire here."
+He also mocked the show's methods of stretching the plot across 10 episodes, However, he did conclude that "there is much to admire here".

 USA Today mentioned the stellar directing crew and said the show features "interesting characters (especially women)".
 However, they said the story could've been "told more sensibly and efficiently".
 They praised the plot but overall had mixed impressions of the show overall.

-Chris Cabin of Collider gave Shots Fired two stars and called the show "timely", adding that it's "ultimately more melodrama than crime story or political polemic", but also argued that the show spends more time on the investigators' lives than the actual case.
+Chris Cabin of Collider gave Shots Fired two out of five and called the show "timely", adding that it's "ultimately more melodrama than crime story or political polemic", but also argued that the show spends more time on the investigators' lives than the actual case.
 Ultimately, Cabin found the miniseries ambitious, but failed to capitalize.

-IGN reviewer Jesse Schedeen gave the pilot a 6.7, or "Okay", rating and called the show's handling of the shooting "both callous and pointless."
-Schedeen wrote that the miniseries strays from the social conflict at hand to the mysteries of the deaths of the two young teens, and additionally the dialogue "becomes downright hamfisted," but praised the "strong cast".
+IGN reviewer Jesse Schedeen gave the pilot a 6.7, or "Okay", rating and called the show's handling of the shooting "both callous and pointless".
+Schedeen wrote that the miniseries strays from the social conflict at hand to the mysteries of the deaths of the two young teens, and additionally the dialogue "becomes downright hamfisted", but praised the "strong cast".

-Newsday gave the show a "B" rating, calling it "ambitious" and "at times a bit exhausting," but nevertheless had mostly praise for the miniseries.
+Newsday gave the show a "B" rating, calling it "ambitious" and "at times a bit exhausting", but nevertheless had mostly praise for the miniseries.